Who is the holiest in God’s kingdom?

 God is ever-present, looking and longing for those who will come to Him.
 (2 Chronicles 16:9) How did you catch God’s eye?
 Were there times of trouble and grief, or were you struck by the truth that God exists?

 I am a poet, and I was working on a poem about the creation of the earth, some hippie notion of Father Moon and Mother Sun.
-I remembered the Bible talked about giants who walked the land, and, in curiosity, I asked a woman who was a precher’s wife, if I could come and speak with her husband.
+I remembered the Bible talked about giants who walked the land, and, in curiosity, I asked a woman who was a preacher’s wife if I could come and speak with her husband.

-I went to their home and spent thdiscussingalking about what the Bible says about the giants and other things.
+I went to their home and discussed what the Bible says about the giants and other things.
 As I left, her husband said if I wanted to know more, I should read the first book of John.

 A few days passed.
-As I was cooking dinner one evening, I remembered what he said.
+While cooking dinner one evening, I remembered what the preacher said.
 I found the Bible my mom gave me when I got married.
 I looked for the first book of John and opened the Bible to John 1:1: “In the beginning was the Word, and the Word was with God, and the Word was God”.

 The power and Spirit of God entered my heart and consumed my mind.
 It was an unseen bright light shining through me.
 I knew this was the truth.
 And that is how, 47 years ago, I met the Lord.
 I have never regretted one day of this life.